atkinsroy/HPESimpliVity/README.md

 ![Here is a sample capacity chart](/Media/SVTcapacity-sample.png)

 **Note:** Both of these commands require Windows PowerShell (tested with V5.1 only).
-They do not work with PowerShell Core V6.x
+They do not work with PowerShell Core V6.x (.NET Core does not support Microsoft Chart Controls).
+Hopefully this will change when PowerShell 7.0 is released.

 ## Requirements